Dramatic Lighting Tips

 When you control the shape, color and intensity of the light, you design the lighting mood you want for your show.
 You decide how unusual and extreme to make your dramatic lighting by deciding where and how you situate your lights.

 A small bit of dramatic lighting greatly improves all interview lighting.
-Shadow less is great for many things, but most interview shots benefit from a few well placed shadows, even if you want your subject to look friendly.
-If your key light is significantly brighter than your fill light, you automatically achieve this affect.
+Shadow less is great for many things, but most interview shots benefit from a few well-placed shadows, even if you want your subject to look friendly.
+The man in the picture above has a slight shadow on the right side of his face.

 Want more dramatic shadows on that face?
 Slide your key light further to the side of your subject’s face.
 Generally, a key light should be about 20 degrees to either side of your camera.
 The fill light should then be about 30 degrees to the opposite side.
 This puts subtle shadows on the face, enough to give proper definition but wouldn’t be considered dramatic.

-Create dramatic lighting by placing your key light at a 45 degree angle, or even further from the camera.
+Create dramatic lighting by placing your key light at a 45-degree angle, or even further from the camera.
 Side lighting like this will definitely be more dramatic.

-Another method to achieve dramatic lighting is to lower your light stands so the light comes in from an unusually low angle.
+Another method to achieve dramatic lighting is to lower your light stands, so the light comes in from an unusually low angle.
 Generally, light stands are raised to a neutral position, slightly above eye-level.
 Placing your lights at this height makes it look “natural” as we are all used to light coming from above.

 Deviate from this neutral position and you will begin to add dramatic effect.
 Light coming from below eye level is one of the easiest ways to achieve a dramatic effect.
 Try lowering the light stands down to their lowest collapsible point and aiming the light upward.